When you or your dependent turns age 65 you are required to enroll in Medicare. Learn more about Medicare and what you have to do.

 Each Medicare supplement plan is identified by a letter A through N. All plans offer the same basic benefits, and some offer extra benefits.
 The PEBB Program only offers Premera Blue Cross Medicare Supplement Plan G. Plan G only pays when Medicare pays for services billed under Medicare Part A and Part B. You also have the option of purchasing a Medicare supplement plan from a private insurance company.
 If you choose to purchase a private plan, you may lose your right to enroll in PEBB retiree insurance coverage.

-As a PEBB retiree, you can enroll in Medicare Supplement Plan G. There is no prescription drug coverage with this plan.
+As a PEBB retiree, you or your spouse or state-registered domestic partner can enroll in Medicare Supplement Plan G. There is no prescription drug coverage with this plan.
 If you choose Plan G, you may have to enroll in Medicare Part D to get your prescriptions, unless you have other creditable drug coverage, like VA.

 Contact Medicare with questions.

-What must I do when I am eligible for Medicare?
+What should I do when I am eligible for Medicare?

-We encourage applying for Medicare three months before turning age 65.
-Doing so will make sure you enroll (or meet the requirements to stay enrolled) in PEBB retiree insurance coverage within our timelines.
+We encourage you to apply for Medicare three months before turning age 65.
+Doing so will make sure that you can enroll (or meet the requirements to stay enrolled) in PEBB retiree insurance coverage within our timelines.

-Yes.
-Once you or your dependent enrolls in Medicare Part A and Part B, you must send us proof of the enrollment.
-We must receive your proof no later than 30 days before you or your dependent turn age 65 (or if delayed, no later than 60 days after turning age 65).
-If you are enrolling in PEBB retiree insurance coverage for the first time, submit proof in Benefits 24/7 or with your Retiree Election Form (form A).
+Once you or your dependent enrolls in Medicare Part A and Part B, you must send us proof of the enrollment with a form to enroll in a Medicare plan.
+We must receive your proof and any required forms no later than 30 days before you or your dependent turn age 65 (or if delayed, no later than 60 days after turning age 65).

 Note: If you or your dependent are determined not eligible for Medicare Part A or Part B, send a copy of the denial letter from the Social Security Administration.